Iran to boost uranium enrichment level, breaching nuclear pact: Rouhani

 Tensions between Washington and Tehran have escalated since Trump pulled Washington out of the pact in May 2018 and acted to bar all international sales of Iranian oil, the Islamic Republic’s economic lifeblood.

-Washington also accuses Iran of perpetrating explosive attacks that damaged six oil tankers in the Gulf in May and June, something Tehran denies.
+“If America is very afraid of the word ‘fire’ then it shouldn’t light the flame,” Rouhani, apparently referring to Trump’s remark, said in remarks on the presidential website.

+“And the only way to extinguish the fire is to return to the commitments and resolutions of the United Nations (that underpinned the 2015 agreement).”

-The European signatories to the accord have sought to pull the two longstanding adversaries from the verge of military conflict, fearing a mistake could spiral into a wider Middle East war endangering global security and energy supplies.
+The European signatories to the accord have sought to pull the two longstanding adversaries back from the verge of military conflict, fearing a mistake could spiral into a wider Middle East war endangering global security and energy supplies.

 Israel has encouraged the Trump administration to press ahead with sanctions against its regional arch-enemy Iran, predicting that Tehran will eventually renegotiate a more limiting nuclear deal as Washington has demanded.

-Iranian Foreign Minister Mohammad Javad Zarif denies that Iran is in violation of the nuclear accord by amassing more low-enriched uranium, saying Iran is exercising its right to respond following the U.S. withdrawal.
+Iranian Foreign Minister Mohammad Javad Zarif denies that Iran is in violation of the nuclear accord by exceeding the cap on low-enriched uranium, saying Iran is exercising its right to respond after the U.S. withdrawal.

+“Until today (the United States) saw the (nuclear deal) as a bad agreement and under these conditions then if Iran wants to distance itself from this agreement then they should be happy.
+But (now) that Iran has distanced itself..., they are upset and their shouts and screams have risen up in the world,” he said.

-The nuclear deal lifted most international sanctions against Iran in return for curbs on its disputed nuclear work.
+The nuclear accord lifted most global sanctions against Iran in return for curbs on its uranium enrichment capacity.

-It aimed to extend the time Tehran would need to produce a nuclear bomb, if it chose to, from roughly 2-3 months to a year, and Iranian compliance with the terms prior to the showdown with the Trump administration was verified by U.N. inspectors.
+It aimed to extend the time Tehran would need to produce a nuclear bomb, if it chose to, from roughly 2-3 months to a year.

 Tehran has denied any intent to develop nuclear weapons.